-MeHg in water (Figure 3), sediment (Figure 4), and multiple species (Ackerman et al., 2007; Greenfield and Jahn, 2010) are highest in the region where the Guadalupe River drains into the South Bay, but at the regional scale this may be due to both conditions that favor net Hg(II)-methylation and high THg inputs from New Almaden.
-THg concentrations in open Bay sediment in this region are not elevated relative to the rest of the Bay (Figure 4).
+MeHg in water (Fig. 2), sediment (Fig. 3), and multiple species (Ackerman et al., 2007a,b; Greenfield and Jahn, 2010) are highest in the region where the Guadalupe River drains into the South Bay, but at the regional scale this appears to be due to conditions that favor net Hg(II)-methylation rather than high THg inputs from New Almaden.
+THg concentrations in open Bay sediment in this region are not elevated relative to the rest of the Bay (Fig. 3).
 The relatively homogeneous spatial distribution of THg in open Bay surface sediment is a function of thorough mixing and the distribution of fine-grained sediment.
-The imprint of historic inputs from New Almaden is evident on a finer scale in managed ponds in Lower South Bay - Hg concentrations in Bay surface water and sediment in adjacent managed ponds decline with distance from the Guadalupe River (Conaway et al., 2003; Miles and Ricca, 2010) and this has an effect on bioaccumulation in these habitats at a local scale.
-Multiple factors could explain the relatively high regional-scale net MeHg production in the Lower South Bay.
+The imprint of historic inputs from New Almaden is evident on a finer scale in managed ponds in Lower South Bay: Hg concentrations in Bay surface water and sediment in adjacent managed ponds decline with distance from the Guadalupe River (Conaway et al., 2003; Miles and Ricca, 2010) and this has an effect on bioaccumulation in these habitats at a local scale.
+Multiple factors could explain the relatively high net MeHg production in the Lower South Bay.
 Potential drivers include increased primary productivity and anaerobic bacterial respiration, perhaps associated with large volumes of wastewater discharge, smaller subtidal Bay volume, and relatively long residence time, in comparison to other portions of the Bay (Conomos, 1979; Conaway et al., 2003).